gungugugungu/BeatBreaker-level-editor/README.md

 # What's this?
 This is a level editor software created for my *upcoming* game **BeatBreaker** for the Playdate.
-The level editor isn't mean't for the Playdate though.
-The game is currently either unannounced or there are traces of it in discord or reddit, I'm not sure when someone would look at this.

----
-## **THIS README IS WIP, ONCE THE APP IS COMPLETED THERE WILL BE A FULL GUIDE ON HOW TO USE IT**
+# How to use?
+## Bottom panel buttons
+### Play button
+The play button start the song from the start point you set.
+### Stop button
+The stop button stops the song. (not pausing)
+### Add button
+The add button adds a new block, and opens the menu to set it's parameters.
+## Side panel
+The side panel displays the list of blocks in the song, sorted by their start times.
+If you click on any block it'll start editing it and if you click the delete button you'll delete it.
+Be aware, there is **no undo** button so measure twice, cut once.